 Yes.
-Most of our classes are open to people who want to audit a course.
-With permission from the registrar a student may be granted unclassified student status if they are have started an application to VST or are enrolled in another theological institution.
+Most of our classes are open to people wishing to audit a course.
+With permission from the Registrar, students may be granted unclassified student status if they have started an application to VST or are enrolled in another theological institution.
 In addition, VST’s summer school offers seminars and courses that are shorter and aimed at both interested lay people and practicing clergy.
-VST Summer School, the Indigenous Studies Program Summer School, evening/weekend programs and various lecture series may also interest you.
+VST Summer School, the Indigenous Studies Program Summer School, evening/weekend programs, and various lecture series may also interest you.

 Is VST wheelchair accessible?

 Yes, both the main VST building and the Chapel of the Epiphany are completely wheelchair accessible.